skip to content

 Introduction

 SSH ControlMaster solves this by allowing multiple SSH sessions to share a single network connection.
-Once you’ve authenticated once, subsequent connections to the same host reuse the existing connection—no additional authentication required.
+Once you have authenticated, subsequent connections to the same host reuse the existing connection without additional authentication.

 Configuration